pkumar0508/ENGR0712/README.md

 ENGR0712
 ========

+To compile, in a given lab subdirectory:

+    javac *.java

+To view the demonstration:

+    appletviewer Lab<#>.html

 As a student at the University of Pittsburgh, I took a class called "Introduction to High Performance Computing and Modeling," though the class was basically an open-ended exploration into the